 There is some weed cover and lilies to fish to as well.

-There are 4 swims available around the lake allowing 3 anglers at any one time.
-Landing nets, unhooking mats and weighing slings are provided.
+There are 3 swims available around the lake allowing 3 anglers at any one time.
+Landing nets, unhooking mats, weighing slings, tripods and scales are provided.

 See our Gallery page for more fish caught since opening in late July 2020

 >>> Check out what our customers have to say on our Reviews and Testimonials and our Google Reviews <<<